Independent Contractor Information

 • Individuals performing external peer review consulting services as part of departmental or program accreditation or performance monitoring.

-• Payments to a service provider that will not exceed $600 across the university in a single calendar year.
+• Payments to a service provider that will not exceed $600 across the university in a calendar year.

-• Performers giving a limited number of performances, including DJs and artists.
+Performers giving a limited number of performances, including DJs and artists.

 • Photographers and short-term, project-based videographers.